TheCyberLeader/TheCyberLeader/README.md

 ## 🚀 Featured Work

 ### [Hands-on Cyber Leadership](https://github.com/TheCyberLeader/hands-on-cyber-leadership)
-A hands-on showcase developed as part of the **WiCys / Google Cybersecurity Certificate Program**, presented through the lens of a governance- and risk-aware cybersecurity leader.
+A hands-on showcase developed as part of the WiCys / Google Cybersecurity Certificate Program, presented through the lens of a governance- and risk-aware cybersecurity leader.
 - Real-world governance and risk scenarios
 - Compliance-by-design approaches
 - Practical cybersecurity frameworks applied in context